taranbrown/codeyourown/README.md

 # codeyourown
-Taran, Katherine and Lily
+Taran, Katherine and Lily's story app,
-Enter the Rapunzel story, make choices, survive.
+The user enters the Rapunzel story, makes choices, and tries to survive.